DanielShamir93/match-finding/README.md

 # match-finding

-A simple interactive app for preferring pictures of dogs.
+A simple interactive app for preferring pictures of dogs made to practice the React Redux library.

 ![](src/assets/images/app-view.png)